-Your professors will explain how to keep up with your grades for assignments and exams during the semester.
 Instructors will publish course grades in Canvas, the learning management system used by both CIEE and Northeastern, ten days-at the latest-after the final class session.
 The cumulative grade in Canvas is not necessarily your final grade for the course.

 Your final course grades appear in CIEE My Account once they are reported to Northeastern.
-For the final, official record of your grades and how they will count toward your degree, you must contact Northeastern.

 You will also be able to view your grades in your Northeastern degree audit following the completion of your N.U.in program.